Xenovortex/infrastructure/geocoder/README.md

 	root	soft	nofile	65536
 	root	hard	nofile	65536

-Now you need to tell Ubunut to use these values whenever a user logs in. in the files /etc/pam.d/common-session and /etc/pam.d/common-session-noninteractive you need to make sure that the following line exists
+Now you need to tell Ubuntu to use these values whenever a user logs in. in the files /etc/pam.d/common-session and /etc/pam.d/common-session-noninteractive you need to make sure that the following line exists

 	session	required	pam_limits.so